When kids enjoy what they’re playing, everything changes.

 Advanced Technique & Competition Prep

-Membership covers all instruction, sheet music, and learning materials as part of a single, consistent monthly rate.
+The all-inclusive membership fee covers all instruction, sheet music, registration, and recital fees as part of a single, consistent monthly rate.

 Frequently Asked Questions